htootayzaaung/Video_Player_QT_Creator/README.md

    - If some buttons do not have icons, open `the_player.h` file.
    - Find the `QIcon` line that contains the user directory and change that directory according to your preference.

-## Additional Resources
+## Additional Information

-For detailed documentation, refer to [this link](https://drive.google.com/file/d/1qF6bh8caatvQJdQ_bRcZNd8Ic45I968U/view?usp=sharing).
+For more details on the development process and iterations of the Tomeo project, refer to the [project report](https://drive.google.com/file/d/1qF6bh8caatvQJdQ_bRcZNd8Ic45I968U/view?usp=sharing).

 ---